tonvanbart/europrez/content/past.md

 EP18 took place in Friuli (Italy, 2013); EP19 in Ryn (Poland, 2014); EP20 went back to the EP10 site in Buellingen (Ardennes, 2015).
 The Smelly Socks Tour continued to Hay-on-Wye (EP21, 2016, UK); Heiligenstadt (EP22, 2017, Germany); Cuneo (EP23, 2018, Italy); Boppard (EP24, 2019, Germany) and - slimmed down due to the COVID pandemic - Moena (EP25, 2020, Italy).

 Sadly, again due to the pandemic there was no EP at all in 2021; in 2022 EP26 was held in Hallenberg, Germany.
+The 2023 EP27 edition was in Rhenen, the Netherlands.

 See [News](/news) for information about upcoming events.